JeredLittle1/argo-master-app/airflow/README.md

 ## Description

+### OAuth with Google
+OAuth is configured via Google by using the `config/webserver_config.py` file.
+In order for this to work, a few things must be set up first:

+1. A secret must be bootstrapped to K8S in the `airflow` namespace
+  - It must be called `google-client-info`
+  - It must have two keys:
+    - `client-id` - The client ID from GCP (OAuth 2.0)
+    - `client-secret` - The client secret from GCP (OAuth 2.0)
+2. The redirect URL configured in GCP must be: http://<DOMAIN_NAME>/oauth2callback

 ### Secrets
 When creating a new connection for Airflow, you should use Kubernetes secrets & mount it to the containers for Airflow.
 Below are the steps.